dexy/dexy/docs/index.md

 Artifacts are usually created via the setup() class method which is intended to be used in the course of creating a document, so many attributes are set based on the document which is creating the artifact.
 However sometimes artifacts are created on their own, as when creating additional artifacts.

-The 'key' argument is required to be passed when creating a new artifact.

 {{ d.source.artifact['__init__'] }}